ChristophReich1996/ECG_Classification/README.md

 ## Results

+Three different training runs are always reported.
+Weights of the best-performing model are provided.

-The following validation results for the custom training/validation split on the 2017 PhysioNet Challenge dataset [2] were achieved.
-Three different training runs are reported.
-Weights of the best performing model are provided.
+The following validation results for the custom training/validation split on the **2017 PhysioNet Challenge dataset** [2] (without pre-training) were achieved.

 | Model | ACC | F1 | # Parameters | best |
 | --- | --- | --- | ---: | --- |